Frenkel biexcitons in hybrid HJ photophysical aggregates: Results

-For dissociated pairs, we can ignore the contact interaction and set $U=0$ to obtain $E_{\mathrm{free}}/t =2\sqrt{(\Delta/t)^2+4}$ as the limiting case for two excitons with bulk momentum $k=0$.
+Additional insights can be gained considering that in a many-body framework, the exciton-exciton binding physics can be captured with a 1D Hubbard-like model with contact-interaction, $U$, between occupied nearest neighbors along the 1D chain.
+The hybrid HJ aggregate lattice is inherently two-dimensional, and it is possible that mixing between H-like and J-like excitons contributes to the formation of bound two-quantum quasiparticles.
+However, for the purposes of the analysis of this paper, we assume that the most important states for biexciton binding will involve the states with the longest and shortest wavevectors in each direction.
+Based on this reasonable assumption, we can reduce the full 2D model to 1D by assuming separability of the single exciton motion between motion along and perpendicular to the polymer chains and then introducing the exciton-exciton interactions.
+Introducing energetic disorder either into the local site energies or into the hopping integrals will break this separability and induce mixing between between the H and J-like excitons.
+However, we assume that this mixing will be primarily within the bulk of the density of states and have modest impact (depending of course upon the relative magnitude of the disorder) on the extremal states corresponding to the bound biexcitons.
+Hence, we argue that the 1D model captures the salient physics and provides the correct theoretical framework for interpreting and understanding the observations.
+We describe the Hamiltonian in the Supplemental Material along with its reduction from a more general 2D model implied by Fig.~\ref{fig:phased}.
+This model on the one hand accounts for energetic differences between repeating units, $\pm\Delta$, which we refer to as the {\em crenelation}.
+Although this effect gives rather artificial alternating site variations in energies, it is illustrative in that it captures the effects of disorder.
+For dissociated pairs, we can ignore the contact interaction and set $U=0$ to obtain the ratio of non-interacting excitons $E_{\mathrm{free}}$ and the intersite hopping integral $t$, $E_{\mathrm{free}}/t =2\sqrt{(\Delta/t)^2+4}$, as the limiting case for two excitons with bulk momentum $k=0$.
 On the other hand, the contact potential produces a single bound biexciton state with binding energy of $E_b/t = (U/2t)^2$.
 Exciton pairs are bound once $E_b < E_{\mathrm{free}}$ (for the 2J).
-This gives that the critical value of the coupling varies as $\Delta^2$.
+This gives the insights that the critical value of the coupling varies as $\Delta^2$.
 Hence, crenelation destabilizes the exciton binding suggesting that a highly crenelated lattice would disfavour biexciton binding.
-Fig.~\ref{fig:system}(E) shows the two asymptotic limits of our model given as dashed curves and results from a numerically exact diagonalization of the a two-band Hubbard-like Hamiltonian.
-For our numerical studies we set both $U<0$ and $t<0$ so that the bound 2H-biexciton would be found at the bottom of the energy spectrum.
-The 2J case is identical except for a sign-change in the energy axis producing a bound 2J state at the top of the energy spectrum.
-(See Supplemental Material for additional details.)
+Fig.~\ref{fig:system}E shows the two asymptotic limits of our model given as dashed curves, which results from a numerically exact diagonalization of a two-band Hubbard-like Hamiltonian.
+For our numerical studies we set both $U<0$ and $t<0$ so that the bound 2H-biexciton are found at the bottom of the energy spectrum.
+The 2J case is identical except for a sign-change in the energy axis producing a bound 2J state at the top of the energy spectrum (ee Supplemental Material for additional details).